onkursen/predicting-terrorist-attacks/README.md

-ct
-==
+# Predicting Terrorism Attacks

-Using machine learning and the Global Terrorism Database to predict terrorist attacks
+Using the [Global Terrorism Database](http://www.start.umd.edu/gtd/) and scikit-learn, I compared the effectiveness of different machine learning algorithms in predicting where and when terrorist attacks would occur.
+This was done as part of a project for PHYS 416 (Computational Physics) at Rice University.

+Released under the MIT license (see `LICENSE`).